 We now turn to the case where the section $\Sigma$ is a projective space.
 In this case, we will analyze the situation in its universal cover $\tilde \Sigma$.
 Specifically, for each mirror $\Lambda$ in $\Sigma$ corresponding to a reflection $\r$, we consider its lift $\tilde \Lambda$ to $\tilde \Sigma$.
-From the proof of the above proposition, $\r$ has two canonical lifts.
+As noted in the proof the section proposition \ref{dif-sec} and remark \ref{invol}, $\r$ has two canonical lifts.
 One of them is a reflection $\tilde \r$ in $\tilde \Lambda$, the other has two isolated fixed points and restricts to $\a$ on $\tilde \Lambda$.
 Here we define $\tilde \W$ to be the reflection group on $\tilde \Sigma$ generated by all $\tilde \r$, where we use all $\r$ from $\W$.
 Note, that by construction, any lifted mirror is preserved by $\a$, and that $\a$ commutes with any element from $\tilde \W$.
 Combining this with the previous lemma one derives, whether $M$ is simply connected or not, the following: